Over the years, vegetation researchers

 described by Krupa et al. (1994, 1995) and Legge et al. (1995).

-The Canadian working group (1997) concluded that there was little
+The Canadian working group (1997) concluded there was little

 support for using an exposure index that focused on the mid-level